 Situated in Keld, Butt House is the nearest B&B with ensuite facilities to the Coast to Coast, Herriot Way, Pennine Journey & Pennine Way.
 Keld waterfalls are only couple of minutes walk from our guest house.

-All our rooms are ensuite and recently refurbished.
-The rooms have stunning views of the Dales.
+All our rooms are ensuite, recently refurbished and have stunning views of the Dales.

 We have a fully licensed bar so you can enjoy a glass of wine, cider or local Black Sheep beer whilst sitting in our cosy guest lounge by the open fire.
 The lounge has a superb choice of OS maps, walking guide books and daily newspaper.